opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/network_configurations/how_can_i_test_network_performance.rst

 #.
 Analyze the test result.

-   After the test is complete, the output of the netperf process on one TX end is shown in `Figure 1 <#enustopic0115820205fig333414318238>`__.
+   After the test is complete, the output of the netperf process on one TX end is shown in Figure 1.
 The final result is the sum of the test results of the netperf processes on all TX ends.

    .. figure:: /_static/images/en-us_image_0115873247.png
       :alt: **Figure 1** Output of the netperf process on one TX end